OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/sql-database/sql-database-always-encrypted.md

             }

             // Get patients by SSN.
-            Console.WriteLine(Environment.NewLine + "Now let's locate records by searching hello encrypted SSN column.");
+            Console.WriteLine(Environment.NewLine + "Now let's locate records by searching the encrypted SSN column.");

             string ssn;

-            // This very simple validation only checks that hello user entered 11 characters.
+            // This very simple validation only checks that the user entered 11 characters.
-            // In production be sure toocheck all user input and use hello best validation for your specific application. do
+            // In production be sure to check all user input and use the best validation for your specific application. do
             {
                 Console.WriteLine("Please enter a valid SSN (ex.
 123-45-6789):");
                 ssn = Console.ReadLine();
             } while (ssn.Length != 11);

-            // hello example allows duplicate SSN entries so we will return all records
+            // The example allows duplicate SSN entries so we will return all records
-            // that match hello provided value and store hello results in selectedPatients.
+            // that match the provided value and store the results in selectedPatients.
             Patient selectedPatient = SelectPatientBySSN(ssn);

             // Check if any records were returned and display our query results.